 Located in the Coast Mountain Range, which is actually a rainforest, Whistler Blackcomb is blessed with lots of precipitation.
 The combination of high levels of precipitation and moderate temperatures creates the west coast powder that Whistler Blackcomb is famous for.
 This unique snow consistency sticks to expert terrain, enabling Whistler Blackcomb to offer some of the best expert terrain in North America.

-Whistler Blackcomb’s weather and snow communication team reports on the conditions five times daily.
+Whistler Blackcomb’s weather and snow communication team reports on the conditions three times daily.

 The Whistler Blackcomb Snowphone can be reached by calling 604-932-4211.